TedLivist/covid-figures/README.md

 # Covid Figures

-> Covid Figures is a mobile web application that displays real-time data of confirmed covid cases across selected countries.
+> Covid Figures is a web application that displays real-time data of confirmed covid cases across selected countries.
 When a user navigates to a country, additional breakdown of cases for that country is displayed across its different regions

 ![screenshot-1](./src/images/scrnsht-1.png)
 ![screenshot-2](./src/images/scrnsht-2.png)